SychoAN/SodaScript/README.md

 ### AMD Tweaks
 We Have removed AMD tweaks from the script until fixing it...

-### Android Emulators
-Keyboard & Mouse not responding on Android Emulators.
-We Are Working on this...

 ***We intend to resolve known issues as soon as possible.***

 ## SUPPORT